Presentations for tensor categories: Categories

 The first assumption concerns the concerns the connectivity of $\C$:

 \begin{ass} We assume that there is an integer $d\geq1$ such that for all $m,n\in\S$,

 \end{ass}

 In most of our applications, we will have $d=1$, so that all hom-sets are non-empty; in some cases we have $d=2$; in a small number of exceptional cases, we have a more complicated arrangement (see Section \ref{ss:pres3}).
-The next assumption asserts the existence of certain one-sided units:
+The next assumption asserts the existence of certain one-sided units, and is stated in terms of the integer $d$ from Assumption \ref{a:1}:

 \begin{ass} We assume that for each $n\in\S$ there exist $\lamb_n\in\C_{n,n+d}$ and $\rhob_n\in\C_{n+d,n}$ such that

 \end{ass}

 For each $m,n\in\S$ with $m\leq n$ and $m\equiv n\Mod d$, we define